fresns/docs/clients/en-US/reference/callback/index.md

 # Callback

 In order to realize the cross-platform plug-in mechanism, Fresns adopts "inline framework" as the operation logic, allowing plug-ins to run as independent modules (or deploy independently).
-Plug-ins communicate with each other using "[command words](../../supports/cmd-word/basic.md)", and clients use callback and feedback to deal with the feedback in inline framework, so as to determine the subsequent operation.
+Plug-ins communicate with each other using `command words`, and clients use callback and feedback to deal with the feedback in inline framework, so as to determine the subsequent operation.

 ## Usage Scenarios